 When to make it a Project

 In Daylite, Projects are major objectives.
 Something you know will take a while and/or many steps are involved for it to reach completion.
 You may also want to link files, track email history, track extra fields etc. If it's a potential new gig or contract, you can use an Opportunity instead.
 If a particular Task is not a very involved one, and only requires a bunch of sub Tasks, then simply make sub-Tasks for it.

 Once you've determined that this Task is actually a Project.
 Go to the toolbar or the create menu and choose to create a new Project.
 You will notice that the Task is already linked.
-It's important that your Project have at least one Task - otherwise you will have to look in the Projects area and not just the Tasks area (nothing wrong with that, it's just additional steps).
+It's important that your Project has at least one Task - otherwise, you will have to look in the Projects area and not just the Tasks area (nothing wrong with that, it's just additional steps).
 While creating the Project, you can link any additional resources - such as contacts, forms, extra fields etc.

 New Project window